codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+My boss told me to attach two pieces of wood together...
+I totally nailed it!

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+When was the programming language &quot;C#&quot; released?
- 1. Android
+ 1. 1998
- 2. iOS
+ 2. 2000
- 3. BlackBerry
+ 3. 2001
- 4. Symbian
+ 4. 1999

 <details>
   <summary>Answer</summary>
-  iOS
+  2000
 </details>